padrinobook/padrinobook/01-introduction.md

 wireframes.

-You know this sections from several tutorials which makes you comfortable with your first program in a new programming language.
+You know this section from several tutorials which makes you comfortable with your first program in a new programming language.
 Get your hands dirty and start coding.
 First of all we need to install the gem with: